YYFR/starlet/README.md

 I looked at previous projects I had worked on to gain some inspiration.

 <https://www.w3schools.com/> was also a good tool, they also allow you to run small snippets of code to see how they would work.

 Images have been downloaded straight from google chrome.

 - [FontAwesome](https://fontawesome.com/): The website uses FontAwesome for displaying icons.
 - [Google Fonts](https://fonts.google.com/): The website uses the "Inter" and "Playfair" fonts.

-Last but not least Code Institute for providing me with a great facilitator as well as a great mentor and superb Tutor support.
+Last but not least Code Institute for providing me with a great facilitator as well as a great mentor and superb tutor support.